 It’s up to each company to develop policies that work best for their business and employees.
 Some common company policy violations include coming in late or leaving early, not following dress code guidelines set by the employer, or attending outside meetings without prior approval from a supervisor.
 It also includes taking excessive breaks, eating or drinking at inappropriate times, falsifying time cards, using company resources for personal reasons, etc.

-It is any violation of the employer’s policies that occurs during working within a particular company.
+Any violation of the employer’s policies occurs while working within a particular company.
 Most employers take misconduct seriously, as it can affect productivity and stability.
-If employees violate their own established standards or their employer, they could face termination and other disciplinary actions.
+Employees who violate their established standards or employer could face termination and other disciplinary actions.

 How to Handle Employee Misconduct?

-Addressing employee misconduct is a delicate process, as it involves several factors, including the accused party’s employment record and past behavior.
+Addressing employee misconduct is a delicate process involving several factors, including the accused party’s employment record and past behavior.
 When an employee commits an act of misconduct, other employees should report misconduct, and managers should respond responsibly.
 Depending on the type of misconduct, consequences can include verbal warning, final written warning, and immediate termination.

 Following are the steps and procedures managers and companies should take to address employee misconduct:

-• If employee misconduct occurs in your company, you need to take action.
-You need to determine if the misconduct is severe enough to warrant disciplinary procedures or a simple verbal warning.
+- If employee misconduct occurs in your company, you need to take action.
+You must determine if the misconduct is severe enough to warrant disciplinary procedures or a verbal warning.
 If you don’t act quickly, there could be negative consequences for you, your department, and the company.

-• According to the employee handbook, suggest possible options for disciplinary action against the employee if you find them to be at fault.
-Follow the company’s established processes and procedures when deciding how to address the issue for the employees involved.
+- According to the employee handbook, suggest possible options for disciplinary action against the employee if you find them at fault.
+When deciding how to address the issue for the employees involved, follow the company’s established processes and procedures.

 Conclusion